The views expressed by the host on this program, Rivet The Nation.

 Same thing here.

-We're now told that all these people living in San Francisco are polluting the planet or cutting down trees, but somehow it only affects the Arctic ice flows.
+We're now told that all these people living in San Francisco are polluting the planet or cutting down trees, but somehow it only affects the Arctic ice flows or some ravaged area in Africa.

-Klaus Tepfer did not mention, didn't mention Moscow, didn't mention Beijing, didn't mention Addis Ababa.
+Note the cities that Mr. What's His name here, Klaus Tepfer did not mention, didn't mention Moscow, didn't mention Beijing, didn't mention Addis Ababa.

-That's Ethiopia for those of you in Rio Linda.
+That's Ethiopia for those of you in Riolinda.

-For those of you in Rio Linda, Ethiopia is in Africa.
+For those of you in Riolinda, Ethiopia is in Africa.

-C-SPAN's Washington Journal.
+One more George Lakoff by C-SPAN's Washington Journal.

-Your work on politics started first back in the fall of 94.
+The host says, you write in your book, Professor Lakoff, your work on politics started first back in the fall of 94.

 My job is to study language and its relation to the mind and the brain.

-And uh I picked up a copy of the contract with America and I asked myself a cognitive science question.
+And I picked up a copy of the contract with America and I asked myself a cognitive science question.

-Did the various arguments there have to do with each other?
+How much did the various arguments there have to do with each other?

 You have people who are against abortion, and the same people are for the flat tax.

-And they're saying what does the flat tax have to do with abortion?
+What does the flat tax have to do with abortion?

 And when I started looking at the family values literature, what I found was it should be obvious, but it's not until you do it.